YenchiSomnambule/louisblanc.github.io/README.md

 ### **Digital Solution Lead  - Freedom Concepts Inc.**
 May 2025 - Present

+As a Digital Solutions Lead at Freedom Concepts Inc., I am responsible for overseeing the design, implementation, and optimization of digital systems across the organization.
+My work focuses on enhancing operational efficiency through the development of CRM, ERP, and cloud-based solutions.
+I lead the automation of business processes using Microsoft Power Automate, where I successfully reduced daily Dataverse request volumes by over 80,000 through strategic logic consolidation and internal filtering, ensuring no data loss.
+I also design and maintain custom dashboards and system views within Microsoft Dynamics 365, enabling informed decision-making across departments.
+In addition, I troubleshoot performance issues related to SharePoint and CRM systems, provide user support, and ensure minimal disruption during peak business hours.
+Collaborating closely with department heads, I gather business requirements, deliver training, and support user adoption of digital tools.
+My role bridges IT and business operations to ensure that our digital strategies align with organizational goals and deliver measurable results.

 ![Grand_River_logo](image/GR.png)
 ### **Business Intelligence Analyst  - Grand River Corporation**
 July 2020 - Present